 Religion: The official religion of the United Arab Emirates is Islam; however, other faiths are tolerated and freedom to worship privately is given.
 Churches are common in some Emirates; in Dubai you will even find a Hindu Temple.

 Geography: The United Arab Emirates is located in the middle of the Persian Gulf, north of the equator, between latitudes 22, 26.30, and longitudes 51, 56.30 east of Greenwich.
-It is bordered on the north by the Persian Gulf, on the west by the
+It is bordered on the north by the Persian Gulf, on the west

 Literacy: In 1989 the United Nations estimated that the literacy rate in the UAE was about 53.5 percent; by 2000 the literacy rate had reached an estimated 79 percent.
-Although the UAE has achieved much in the field of education, there is a real
+Although the UAE has achieved much in the field of education, there

-has produced a policy document outlining a strategy for further educational development in the UAE up to the year 2020, based on several five-year plans.
+of Education has produced a policy document outlining a strategy for further educational development in the UAE up to the year 2020, based on several five-year plans.

 Education in the United Arab Emirates is overseen by the وزارة التربية والتعليم.

 Primary and secondary education is provided for all UAE citizens.
 The existing educational structure, which was established in the early 1970s, is a four-tier system covering fourteen years of education.